joyelsebastian/Pencil-Sketch/README.md

 # Pencil-Sketch
-Pencil Sketch creation from an image
+Pencil Sketch creation from an image using Python